USRSE/usrse.github.io/_posts/2022-11-21-vws-rse-cop-summary.md

 ---
 layout: post
-title: Recap: Encouraging and Enabling Mutual Ownership in a RSE Community of Practice
+title: "Recap: Encouraging and Enabling Mutual Ownership in a RSE Community of Practice"
 tags: [2022 virtual workshop]
 posted_by: Miranda Mundt
 ---